-- At its August 2, 2022 meeting, the Uniformity Committee agreed to undertake a project and form a work group to review the MTC's model receipts sourcing regulations, including the MTC's special industry regulations and its market-based sourcing ("Section 17") regulations. - The goal of this project is to identify updates, corrections or conforming changes, to consider issues that may not be sufficiently addressed by existing model regulations, and to make recommendations to the Uniformity Committee for its action.
+August 2, 2022 - the Uniformity Committee agreed to undertake a project and form a work group to review the MTC's model receipts sourcing regulations, including the MTC's special industry regulations and its market-based sourcing ("Section 17") regulations.

+• The goal of this project is to identify updates, corrections or conforming changes, to consider issues that may not be sufficiently addressed by existing model regulations, and to make recommendations to the Uniformity Committee for its action.

-Initial Topics for Consideration by the work group
+Initial Topics for Consideration by the Work Group

 - 1. Sourcing of receipts of trucking companies/package delivery companies - 2.
-Sourcing of receipts generated by airlines when selling tickets for travel on unrelated airlines (pursuant to code sharing arrangements and capacity purchase agreements)
+Sourcing of receipts of airlines from - Selling tickets for travel on unrelated airlines pursuant to code sharing arrangements and capacity purchase agreements - Ancillary activities such as transporting a passenger's baggage and selling food - Sale of airline points/miles to credit card banks and others

-Whether to Revise the MTC Model Special Rule for Trucking Companies
+Whether to Revise the MTC Model Special Rule for Trucking Companies -

-The work group has focused to date on whether to revise the MTC's special rule for trucking companies in the wake of the MTC's adoption of market sourcing.

-The trucking company ruled, revised most recently in 1989, applies a mileage approach to the sourcing of receipts of trucking companies.

-The rule defines "trucking company" as "a motor common carrier, a motor contract carrier, or an express carrier which primarily transports tangible personal property of others by motor vehicle for compensation. . . ."
+- The work group has focused on whether to revise the MTC's special rule for trucking companies in the wake of the MTC's adoption of market sourcing. - The trucking company ruled, revised most recently in 1989, applies a mileage approach to the sourcing of receipts of trucking companies. - The rule defines "trucking company" as "a motor common carrier, a motor contract carrier, or an express carrier which primarily transports tangible personal property of others by motor vehicle for compensation...."